The Blood Sisters (TV series): Central characters

 Rocco is Sahara's half brother and a criminal.
 He is the Patron's illegitimate who abandons him when he was still a child due to his severely disfigured face.
 He has never forgiven his father for abandoning him, and plots to destroy Fabian and his family.
 Growing into an adult, he undergoes facial reconstruction, resulting into a new face and identity altogether.
 He is responsible for the explosion that destroys the Paraiso.

 He will do everything to take Paraiso from Fabian as revenge.
 He befriends Erika to gain her trust, and information about the Patron, and secretly partners with Agatha as they plot to take over the baby farm.
 He successfully executes his first revenge on Fabian by ambushing and killing Greg's family, effectively cutting off the Patron's powerful right-hand man.
 He successfully bombs Paraiso and takes over the Solomon syndicate, leading the child trafficking and kidnapping ring.

-In the end, both Carrie and Erika spray fire on Rocco's face, making his face disfigured again, and he got injured by fallen steel bars.
-Now he will be jailed in prison forever, suffering the excruciating pain from the amputation of both of his legs after he got injured from fruitlessly dealing with the triplets.
+In the end, both Carrie and Erika spray fire on Rocco's face, disfiguring his face again, and he is injured by fallen steel bars.
+Now he will be jailed in prison forever, suffering the excruciating pain from the amputation of both of his legs after he was injured while fruitlessly dealing with the triplets.